-In order to minimise transitions for our youngest students we gently introduce new spaces and try to keep the majority of the learning in a familiar setting.
+To minimise transitions for our youngest students we gently introduce new spaces and try to keep most of the learning in a familiar setting.
 We carefully plan the timetable to ensure that all Early Years children attend specialist lessons on the same day so that if they are learning in the Atelier or their Homeroom space, they may simply join in with the lesson without having to reconvene as a large group first.